 There are various types of hemoglobin found in your bloodstream.
-To determine these, you need to first understand what hemoglobin electrophoresis test is.
-Your doctor will require you to have this test if you are suspected of suffering from a specific disorder (which you will learn later) or in case you have a newborn baby as it is mandatory.
+Before you know the various types, you need to first understand what hemoglobin electrophoresis test is.
+Your doctor will require you to have this test if you are suspected of suffering from a specific disorder (which you will learn later) or in case you have a newborn baby as it is a mandatory test for newborns.

 What Is Hemoglobin Electrophoresis Test?